rmarting/strimzi-migration-demo/README.md

   * Red Hat OpenShift Container Platform 4.8.5
   * Red Hat AMQ Streams Operators 1.8.0 (Apache Kafka 2.8)

-**NOTE**: To follow this demo you should have two different OpenShift cluster available following the versions described above.
+**NOTE**: To follow this demo you should have two different OpenShift clusters available following the versions described above.

+:rotating_light: **WARN**: This repo is not defined to be a production-ready implementation but it could be used as a base line to design and develop your specific use case.
+Use

 ## Migration Process Overview

 This migration process covers the scenario when you have an Apache Kafka cluster deployed in an OpenShift platform (source) and you need to migrate the data and your applications to a new OpenShift platform (target).
-This process could be done using other tools or process however in this repo we focused to use one of the tools provided by Apache Kafka ecosystem: Mirror Maker 2.
+This process could be done using other tools or processes however in this repo we focused on using one of the tools provided by Apache Kafka ecosystem: Mirror Maker 2.

 The migration process could be summarized as:

 1. An Apache Kafka cluster up and running in the source OpenShift platform.
-This platform has already some producer and consumer applications running successfully.
+This platform already has some producer and consumer applications running successfully.
 2. Expose the source Apache Kafka cluster to external clients of OpenShift.
 3. Extract from the source Apache Kafka cluster the certificates and credentials needed to allow